-We are currently conducting our Phase 1/2 clinical trials of INZ-701 for adults with ENPP1 Deficiency and ABCC6 Deficiency, and our Phase 1b ENERGY-1 trial for infants with ENPP1 Deficiency.
-Deficiency, our pivotal ENERGY-3 trial of INZ-701 for pediatric patients with ENPP1 Deficiency, and our Phase 1 SEAPORT-1 clinical trial of INZ-701 for up to 10 patients with ESKD receiving hemodialysis.
+We are currently conducting our Phase 1/2 clinical trials of INZ-701 for adults with ENPP1 Deficiency and ABCC6 Deficiency, our Phase 1b ENERGY-1 ENERGY 1 trial for infants with ENPP1 Deficiency, our pivotal ENERGY-3 ENERGY 3 trial of INZ-701 for pediatric patients with ENPP1 Deficiency, and our Phase 1 SEAPORT-1 SEAPORT 1 clinical trial of INZ-701 for up to 10 patients with ESKD receiving hemodialysis, hemodialysis, and our ongoing open-label long term safety study of INZ-701 in patients with ENPP1 or ABCC6 Deficiencies who have received INZ-701 in an existing study.
 Product candidates in later stages of clinical development generally have higher development costs than those in preclinical development or in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 We expect that our research and development expenses will continue to increase substantially for the foreseeable future as we execute on our global development strategy, prepare for and conduct the ongoing and planned clinical trials of INZ-701, further scale our manufacturing processes, advance development of INZ-701 for additional indications, and potentially develop additional product candidates.